Home Energy Audits in Manassas

 All houses can have some air leaks.
-However, most homes leak more than the usual accepted standards.
-Signs that there are too many leaks include wasted energy, too much dust, not even temperatures in the whole house, cold drafts, clammy air in summer, and dry air in winter.
+However, most homes leak more than the usually accepted standards.
+Signs that there are too many leaks include wasted energy, too much dust, not even temperatures in the whole house, cold drafts, the clammy air in summer, and dry air in winter.
 In contrast, some homes are too airtight.
 As a result, these homes may have unhealthy indoor air.

 The Department of Energy scientists at Princeton University designed the blower door instrument.
 This gadget is often featured on television and in magazines.
 Some of the popular magazines where the gadget was featured include Better Homes and Gardens, National Geographic, Popular Science and This Old House.

-With the use of an Infiltrometer, a computerized blower door system, the Comfort and Indoor Air Quality Auditor will assess how leaky or airtight your home is.
+With the use of an Infiltrometer, a computerized blower door system, the Comfort, and Indoor Air Quality Auditor will assess how leaky or airtight your home is.
 Plus, he can evaluate were improvements are needed.